pcapel/react-network-tools/README.md

  - [ToDo](#todo)

 ## Use
-The API consists of two Higher Order Components (HOCs), `<Socket />` and `<Ajax />`.
+The API consists of two primary components, `<Socket />` and `<Ajax />`.
 The implementation of `<Socket />` is agnostic of the framework used, so native sockets, or socket.io, or anything that implements `on`, `emit`, and `removeAllListeners` should work.
 I designed it for socket.io client, so if it can be fixed in a way that works better for you, just send a pull request.
+The `emit` method of the socket implementation should accept a function for the server acknowledgement.

 The `<Ajax />` component was a little trickier.
-I have built it out around the axios library, since it provides a cross-platform way of cancelling requests.
+I have built it out around the [axios](https://github.com/axios/axios) library, since it provides a cross-platform way of cancelling requests.
 This is a requirement for ending long running requests when the component unmounts, since the callbacks all call `setState`.
-Again, if there's a better way, I'd be happy to accept a pull request.
+I had been using axios in the project that spawned this, so it seemed like an easy choice.

 Both components offer two ways of handling the initiation of network events.
 There is the mechanism of calling when the component renders, and passing in a